oneonlyzero/oneonlyzero.github.io/_posts/2025-04-22-stealhmole.md

 Last but certainly not least, I want to extend my sincere thanks to [StealhMole](https://www.stealthmole.com/) and it's CEO, [Mr Louis Hur](https://www.linkedin.com/in/louis-hur-87313019/) for giving me the opportunity to explore the Pro version of their platform.
 It’s an incredible privilege to experience the full potential of such a powerful tool :3.
 ```
-For those who's interested to trying Stealth Mole, you can direclty register to their official website. you can either register as free member with limited function or pro version to enjoy all features mentioned above.
+For those who's interested to try Stealth Mole, you can direclty register to their official website. you can either register as free member with limited function or pro version to enjoy all features mentioned above.
 ```